-So, what about tracking true volunteer impact?
+So, what about measuring true volunteer impact?
 Although it may be a be a little harder to pull off, there are real benefits to putting in the effort.

-With a few key outcome indicators, you can paint a more complete picture of what volunteer engagement can achieve while deepening understanding and buy-in.
+With a few key outcome indicators, you can paint a more complete picture of what volunteer engagement achieves while deepening staff understanding and buy-in.

-In addition, you can align your volunteer goals with larger agency priorities, making them a potent communications tool.
+In addition, you can align your volunteer goals with larger agency priorities, making them a potent communication tool.